2023 Château Lagrange Saint-Julien Grand Cru Classé

 Wine Advocate 93-95/100 : “ A blend of 84% Cabernet Sauvignon and 16% Merlot, the 2023 Lagrange offers up aromas of dark berries, plums and cherries mingled with hints of pencil shavings and violets.
 Medium to full-bodied, layered and fleshy, with good depth, supple tannins and a suave, vibrant profile, it's attractively seamless and complete ”.

-FACT: In the Tab: Appendix you will find the official fact sheet of this beautiful wine.
-We will send it to you automatically when you order this wine.
-The wine is in our conditioned Wine Warehouse and if you pick up the wine you will also receive a nice discount.
+FACT: In the tab: Attachment, you'll find the official fact sheet for this fine wine.
+We'll automatically send it to you when you order this wine.
+The wine is stored in our climate-controlled Wine Warehouse, and if you pick it up, you'll also receive a nice discount.

 Specifications